-Note: The data and forecasts in this section are based on population projections from early 2022, which were prior to the release of the 2021 Census results.
+Note:.
+The data and forecasts in this section are based on the population projections prepared by ACT Treasury in early 2022, which were prior to the release of the 2021 Census results.
 The intention is to update the district strategies when additional 2021 Census data is available and the ACT's population projections have been revised, so they reflect emergent trends and provide more detailed analysis of areas of potential future change and development.